-Taken by Alfred Eisenstaedt and originally appearing in Life Magazine, the subjects of the photo melted into the crowd before he could catch their names.
-As a result of this, and the natural obfuscation of the subjects' features, several different people have come forward claiming to be the kisser and kissee.
+Taken by Alfred Eisenstaedt and originally appearing in LIFE magazine, the photo's subjects melted into the crowd before he could catch their names.
+As a result of this (and of the natural obfuscation of the subjects' features in the picture itself), several different people over the years have come forward claiming to be the kisser and/or kissee.

 - Justice League of America: Ice, the former love of Guy Gardner's life, was resurrected after years of being deceased during an affair between the Birds of Prey and the Secret Six.
 In the aftermath of the Sinestro Corps War, the two ex-lovers met once again in Times Square and shared a single long and passionate kiss◊.

 - Letters to Juliet begins with the main character attempting to find someone who saw the photo being taken.